 P#4 In P#4 the GCOs request spectrum from the spectrum management database with the modified grouping in order to obtain a different available spectrum.

-P#5 If P#2 optimization achieves th4e performance requirement of the GCOs, then in in P#5 the CM sends the spectrum utilization management information to the GCOs through the 5.2.10.1 WSO Reconfigure procedure.
+P#5 If P#2 optimization achieves the performance requirement of the GCOs, thenin P#5 the CM sends the spectrum utilization management information to the GCOs through the 5.2.10.1 WSO Reconfigure procedure.

 The branch condition is as follows.